onap/dcaegen2/docs/sections/design-components/component-specification/component-json-schema.rst

             "$ref": "#/definitions/parameter-constraints"
           }
         },
-        "entry_schema": {
-            "description": "used for complex data type in the future. 'type' must be map or array for entry_schema to kick_in. ", "type": "string"
-        },
         "designer_editable": {
           "description": "A required property that declares a parameter as editable by designer in SDC Tool (true) or not (false).", "type": "boolean"
         },
-        "policy_editable": {
-          "description": "A required property that declares a parameter as editable by DevOps in Policy UI (true) or not (false).", "type": "boolean"
-        },
         "sourced_at_deployment": {
           "description": "A required property that declares that a parameter is assigned at deployment time (true) or not (false).", "type": "boolean"
         },
+        "policy_editable": {
+          "description": "A required property that declares a parameter as editable in Policy UI (true) or not (false).", "type": "boolean"
+        },
+        "policy_group": {
+          "description": "An optional property used to group policy_editable parameters into groups.
+Each group will become it's own policy model.
+Any parameters without this property will be grouped together to form their own policy model", "type": "string"
+        },
         "policy_schema" :{
-          "type": "array",
+          "description": "An optional property used to define policy_editable parameters as lists or maps", "type": "array",
           "uniqueItems": true,
           "items": {"$ref": "#/definitions/policy_schema_parameter"}